ioccc-src/winner/2019/README.md

 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-The primary site can be found at [www.ioccc.org](https://www.ioccc.org).

-Use `make` to compile entries.
-It is possible that on non-Unix / non-Linux systems the Makefile needs to be changed.
-See the Makefile for details.

-Read over the Makefile and index.html files for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a `#define`).

 Some C compilers are not quite as good as they should be.
 If yours is lacking, you may need to compile using clang or gcc instead of your local compiler.

+The primary website can be found at [www.ioccc.org](https://www.ioccc.org).

 ## Remarks on some of the winning entries